-You register for your choice of MLF law electives using the Faculty's online registration system (further details of the exact process will be emailed to you during Week 0).
-Registration takes place between Wednesday 4 October and Friday 6 October 2017 (12 noon) (Week 0).
+You register for your choice of MLF law electives using the Faculty's online registration system (further details of the exact process will be emailed to you shortly).
+Registration will take place between Wednesday 27 September 2023 at 9am and Friday 29 September 2023 at 5pm and the link for registering will be provided in due course.